Never Discuss These Things When Showing a Home

 Things a Home Seller Should Never Discuss

-The Code of Ethics put out by the National Association of Realtors, to which all REALTORS® agree to abide, say that a buyer's agent is not to interfere in an agent's listing.
+The Code of Ethics put out by the National Association of Realtors, to which all REALTORS® agree to abide, says that a buyer's agent is not to interfere in an agent's listing.
 The Code also says an agent is supposed to treat all parties fairly, but the Code of Ethics doesn't stop a buyer's agent from pulling personal information out of a seller when the seller is willing to provide it.

 Here are some things a seller should never talk about with a buyer, regardless of how innocent the topic might seem:

-- The present sales price.
+- The present sales price

-- The length of time the home has been for sale.
+- The length of time the home has been for sale

-- Why the seller has decided to sell.
+- Why the seller has decided to sell

-- The comparable sales prices of other homes.
+- The comparable sales prices of other homes

-- Any price reduction considerations.
+- Any price reduction considerations

-- Things that might be wrong with the home.
+- Things that might be wrong with the home

-- How many offers the seller has received.
+- How many offers the seller has received

-- How quickly the seller would like to close.
+- How quickly the seller would like to close

-The best response a seller can have to these questions is a) Do not answer the question at all or b) Say, "Repeat after me: You will have to ask my agent that question."
+Buyer's agents may press to get information.
+Don't feel obligated to reply.
+The best response a seller can have to these questions is not to answer the question at all or say, "You will have to ask my agent that question."

-It is one of the reasons a seller hires a real estate agent to sell a home.
-A listing agent is a buffer between the seller and the buyer, including the buyer's agent.
-Let your agent earn her commission and protect your investment.
+Remember, a listing agent is a buffer between the seller and the buyer, including the buyer's agent.
+Let your agent earn their commission and protect your investment.